tomasvotava/fastapi-sso/docs/how-to-guides.md

 ## Additional query parameters

+!!! info "Added in `0.4.0`"

-Since `0.4.0` you may provide additional query parameters to be sent to the login screen.
+You may provide additional query parameters to be sent to the login screen.

 E.g. sometimes you want to specify `access_type=offline` or `prompt=consent` in order for Google to return `refresh_token`.